2019-anand/Forecasting-/Flowchart.md

 Flowchart: 15.04.2025
 -----------------------------------------------------------------------------------------------------
-1.Data Understanding and exploration
+1.Data Understanding and exploration/n
-# For reveling trends and seasonality--> line plots/bar charts/heatmaps
+# For reveling trends and seasonality--> line plots/bar charts/heatmaps/n
-# Autocorelation plots_ Identification of the dependencies between observation at different time lags.
+# Autocorelation plots_ Identification of the dependencies between observation at different time lags./n
-2.Feature Engineering and Selection
+2.Feature Engineering and Selection /n
 #creation of new features to capture new important temporal dynamics.
 #Identifying trends,seasonality or cyclic patterns for creation of features like
 a)Moving Averages